Skip to content

 Snow College Crime Statistics

-Office of Institutional Effectiveness
+Office of Analytics and Institutional Research

-Phone: (435) 283-7346
+(435) 283-7346

-The purpose of Institutional Research is to gather and analyze data about Snow College and connect this information with the primary functions of the school, and report the data to external agencies.
+The purpose of Institutional Research is to gather and analyze data about Snow College and connect this information with the primary functions of the school and report the data to external agencies.
 The basic activities of Institutional Research & Planning are as follows.

 1. Cohort collection and longitudinal tracking;